aws/aws-encryption-sdk/AwsEncryptionSDK/runtimes/net/Examples/README.md

 Keyrings are the most common way for you to configure the AWS Encryption SDK.
 They determine how the AWS Encryption SDK protects your data.
-For more information about keyring see [AWS Developer Guide on using Keyrings](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/choose-keyring.html).
+For more information about keyrings, see the [AWS Developer Guide on using Keyrings](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/choose-keyring.html).
 You can find these examples in [`Examples/Keyring`](./Keyring).

 ### Cryptographic Materials Managers